-- 18.1 Whatever form a ballot paper takes, it must - contain the names of all the candidates - contain clear instructions on how to vote. - 18.2 If an alternative method of voting is used, this information must also be provided to the voters in the appropriate format e.g. on the website, or in the instructions for telephone voting. - 18.3 Ballot papers (or details of how to vote) must only be sent to members' notified addresses, or distributed to members personally.
-Notified address means the mailing address of the member on the membership database held by CIM at the time that mailing details are compiled.
-It is the responsibility of the member to ensure that CIM is notified of his / her correct address, and any changes to it. - 18.4 One or more of the following mechanisms must be used to ensure that ballot papers cannot be duplicated, and that they are used only by those persons entitled to vote. - The ballot paper has a unique identification number on it. - There is space on the ballot paper for a unique identification number to be written on it by the voter (a unique identification number having been issued to each member). - The ballot paper needs to be signed by the member and/ or requires identification details such as a membership number, or will be accompanied by a declaration of identity form to be completed. - Any other security mechanisms as the Returning Officer may approve. - 18.5 Any un-issued ballot papers, or publications containing ballot papers, must be returned to the Returning Officer to be destroyed.
+- 15.1 Whatever form a ballot takes, it must - contain the names of all the candidates - contain clear instructions on how to vote. - 15.2 Ballot papers (or details of how to vote) must only be sent to members' notified addresses or distributed to members personally.
+Notified address means the email or postal address of the member on the membership database held by CIM at the time that mailing details are compiled.
+It is the responsibility of the member to ensure that CIM is notified of his / her correct address, and any changes to it. - 15.3 One or more of the following mechanisms must be used to ensure that ballot papers cannot be duplicated, and that they are used only by those persons entitled to vote. - The ballot paper has a unique identification code. - There is space on the ballot paper for a unique identification code to be written on it by the voter (a unique identification code having been issued to each member). - The ballot paper needs to be signed by the member and/ or requires identification details such as a membership number or will be accompanied by a declaration of identity form to be completed. - Any other security mechanisms as the Returning Officer may approve. - 15.4 Any un-issued ballot papers, or publications containing ballot papers, must be returned to the Returning Officer to be destroyed.

-19. Replacement Papers
+16. Replacement Papers